Software & Data

 I like writing code and getting involved in open-source software development.
-Here is a list of the projects I contribute to:
+Here is a list of the projects I actively contribute to:

 Salem is a small Python library to do geoscientific data processing and plotting.
 It extends xarray to add geolocalised subsetting, masking, and plotting operations to xarray’s DataArray and DataSet structures.

 DownGlacier is an empirical statistical downscaling (ESD) tool developed to retrieve glacier Surface Energy and Mass Balance (SEB/SMB) fluxes from large-scale atmospheric data.
 It can extend measured (or modelled) SEB/SMB timeseries to longer time periods in a semi-automated manner.